Ireland is known for its musicians, accent, beautiful green rolling hills, rugged cliffs, friendly people and yes beers (Guinness anyone?).

 Type or write a description of your planned vacation to Ireland, including where you will stay.

-For accommodation, include printed emails/ letter of your accommodation plan from your hotels, guesthouses, couchsurfing etc. Confirmation letter must show the dates you intend to stay at each place.
+For accommodation, include printed emails/letters of your accommodation plan from your hotels, guesthouses, Couchsurfing, etc. The confirmation letter must show the dates you intend to stay at each place.

 4. Travel & medical insurance

 If your application for a visa is approved, you must get travel/medical insurance before you travel.
 You will not be allowed to enter Ireland without it.